 What exactly is the Q12?

 An ongoing employee survey that measures employee engagement, the Q12 consists of 12 actionable workplace elements that offer proven links to performance outcomes.
 Gallup actually spent years conducting thousands of interviews across most industries in multiple countries.
-It was in the late 90s that questioning was finalized and since then, it’s been administered to more than 25 million employees in 195 countries in 70 languages.
+It was in the late 90s that questioning was finalized and since then, it’s been administered to more than 25 million employees in 195 countries, as well as in 70 different languages.
 With such lofty goals and intense research behind it, we believe it would be worthwhile to explain the meaning behind each element, in order to better understand how these outcomes are derived and put into action.

 Q1: I know what is expected of me at work